callstack/linaria/docs/BUNDLERS_INTEGRATION.md

   ],
 },
 ```

-It serves the following purposes:
-* no stale CSS
-* omits `babel-loader`'s cache, so you always get CSS generated
-* it triggers CSS generation, when external modules used in `css` tagged template changes

 If you use loader, you can remove `linaria/babel` from your Babel config and pass options directly to the loader: